 9. Torchmark.
 A Southern company for more than 100 years, Torchmark has some very distasteful practices.
 For one, they have been under scrutiny for charging higher premiums for their minority customer than they charge their Caucasian customers.
 They also use many subsidiary companies boasting case-specific insurance such as cancer insurance that is met with the same lack of customer care as the mother company.

 10. Liberty Mutual.
 While it may not be as good at denying and delaying claims as State Farm and Allstate, Liberty Mutual sought the help of the same consulting firm that the other two companies did to reduce costs.
-Edmund Kelly, company CEO, made $27,000,000 in 2005—it doesn’t seem that they are having problems keeping money in the company.
+CEO Edmund Kelly made $27,000,000 in 2005—it doesn’t seem that they are having problems keeping money in the company.
 They have used the tactic of abandoning and refusing renewal to clients in high-risk areas such as those susceptible to hurricanes or floods.

 When you have been injured in an accident you will have to deal with insurance companies a lot.
-They key to successfully beating them is to hire a New Jersey personal injury attorney who knows the games insurance companies play and knows how to thwart their attempts.
-The lawyers at Console & Hollawell have 17 years’ experience going up against some of the biggest names in the injury.
-If you’ve been injured and need legal help, call (866) 778-5500 and get the compensation you deserve.
+The key to successfully beating them is to hire a New Jersey personal injury attorney who knows the games insurance companies play and knows how to thwart their attempts.
+The lawyers at Console & Associates P.C. have 25 years going up against some of the biggest names in the injury.
+If you’ve been injured and need legal help, call (866) 778-5500 today.